Altaruss28/Origin/README.md

 ### After installation

 Two shortcuts will be created in the game folder -
-- "OriginMod - Updater" is used for updating the main setup
+- "OriginMod - Updater" is used for updating the setup
 - "OriginMod - CustomGraphicConfigurator" is used for enabling custom graphics which come with the setup

 You can also manually install a recommended graphics pack, go to "(Game Folder)/Origin/Graphics", open the "Copy-Paste-Recommended.zip" file, copy/drag all the ".gm1" files to "(Game Folder)/gm".